ziglang/zig.vim/README.md

 To enable automatic formatting on save, follow these steps:

  * Build the zig [stage 2 compiler](https://github.com/ziglang/zig#stage-2-build-self-hosted-zig-from-zig-source-code).
- * Copy the resulting binary into your path.
  * Add the following configuration to your vimrc, where `zig2` is the stage 2 compiler binary: